Skip to content

 -> MCP server config loading

--> MCP auth command surface
+-> MCP auth command surface (durable tokens delegated to the bridge)

 -> client install helpers